lptstr/donsk/README.md

 Now you can add any other webpages you want as `.md` files.
 You can create folders as you wish and add content into them.
 Add your miscellaeneous files into the `src/_content/_files/` directory, and your images into the `src/_content/_images/` directory.
 The files will be copied **as is** into the root directory of you site, and the images will be optimized and copied into an `images/` folder in the root directory of your website.

-Next, edit the `mksite` file.
+Next, edit the `config` file.
 Edit the variables at the top of the file, and change it to the appropriate value.
 Change the value of `site_name` to the name of your site, and add all your content folders to the `folders` variable.
 For example, if you created a `snowy.md` file in a `kittens/` folder in `src/_content/`, you must add it like so:
 ```bash
 folders=("folder1" "folder2" "kittens")
 ```